zepingyu0512/zepingyu0512.github.io/_pages/about.md

 **a)** Identifying important neurons and understanding the neuron-level information flow in LLMs.
 I have investigated the mechanisms underlying [factual knowledge](https://zepingyu0512.github.io/neuron-attribution.github.io/), [arithmetic](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/), [in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), [gender bias](https://arxiv.org/pdf/2501.14457) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.

 **b)** Leveraging interpretability insights to identify structural weaknesses in LLMs, design safer and more effective models/methods, and enhance the performance of downstream tasks.
-I have [designed the neuron editing method to reduce the gender bias in LLMs]((https://arxiv.org/pdf/2501.14457)), based on the insights of mechanistic interpretability.
+Based on the interpretability insights, I have designed [the neuron editing method to reduce the gender bias in LLMs]((https://arxiv.org/pdf/2501.14457)).

 Contact me: zepingyu@foxmail.com.
 I am open to potential collaborations and career opportunities.